Opinion

 ¶9.
 On June 8, 2020, the chancellor reset the hearing on the parties’ matter to July 16, 2020.
 Following the July 16, 2020 hearing, the chancellor entered a temporary order awarding Karen the boat, motor, and trailer and directed Paul to execute documents to transfer his interest in those items to Karen.
 In exchange for Paul’s transfer of his interest in the enumerated items, Karen agreed to credit him $1,500 toward the total arrearage awarded to her by the June 14, 2019 contempt judgment.
 The chancellor set a review hearing on the matter for October 16, 2020.
 The chancellor subsequently entered multiple orders to reset the hearing for November 16, 2020; December 15, 2020; and then June 7, 2021.

 ¶10.
 On January 7, 2022, the chancery court clerk entered a second Rule 41(d) notice to dismiss the matter for lack of prosecution.
 Once again, the clerk notified the parties that at least twelve months had passed without any action being taken in the matter.
 The clerk informed the parties that they had thirty days from the mailing of the notice to either take an action of record or to apply in writing to keep the case pending before the chancellor.
-The clerk further informed the parties that failure to take either action would result in the entry of an order dismissing the matter without prejudice for failure to prosecute.
+The clerk further informed the parties that failure to take either action would result in the entry of an order dismissing the matter without prejudice for failure to prose-cute.

 ¶11.
-On February 7, 2022, Karen filed a motion to remand the matter to the chancellor's docket.
+On February 7, 2022, Karen filed a notion to remand the matter to the chancellor’s docket.
 In the motion, Karen stated that the matter between the parties was ongoing, the chancellor had entered a temporary order, and the matter would "have to be set for final disposition."
-The following month, on March 24, 2022, Paul moved to dismiss the matter due to Karen's failure to prosecute.
+The following month, on March 24, 2022, Paul moved to dismiss the matter due to Karen’s failure to prosecute.

 ¶12.
 On August 4, 2022, the chancellor entered a final judgment on the parties’ motions.
 The chancellor noted that six years had passed since the entry of the August 3, 2016 amended temporary order that awarded Karen temporary separate maintenance.
 The chancellor attributed much of the six-year delay in bringing the matter to a full trial to Paul filing bankruptcy and the proceedings that followed, as well as Paul’s failure to comply with the amended temporary order.
 The chancellor concluded that the temporary maintenance awarded to Karen had "acquired incidents of permanency which preclude[d] dismissal of the case."
 The chancellor further concluded that the prior temporary orders had become final.
 Aggrieved, Paul appeals.